Climate - Sustainability, Consequences and Solutions

 Knowledge

-• should be able to explain the fundamental mechanisms behind the greenhouse effect and describe how key climate drivers influence the climate system
+• explain the fundamental mechanisms behind the greenhouse effect and describe how key climate forcings and feedbacks influence the climate system

 Skills

-• should be able to contribute constructively to interdisciplinary discussions on climate and sustainability, with an understanding of both physical processes and societal consequences
+• contribute constructively to interdisciplinary discussions on climate and sustainability, demonstrating an understanding of the physical processes within the climate system

 ECTS Credits